 The Post-Baccalaureate Pre-Medical Studies Certificate program is a highly selective program designed for graduates who typically have non-science backgrounds and who seek admission into medical, dental, veterinary, and other health care professional schools.
 The program involves basic science courses, takes two full years to complete, requires application for admission through a special committee and carries Lifelong Learning tuition.
 This program requires daytime attendance.
+Students are required to earn a minimum of a 3.30 GPA each semester.
 Upon completion, students will be eligible for a composite letter of recommendation to medical school.